adamdedwards/openintroduction/README.md

-# README - For All X, Midwest Collaboration
+# README -- For All X, Midwest Collaboration

 ## Introduction

 This is a placeholder README file for the Midwest Collaboration Fork of For All X, an open source logic textbook.
 The original textbook was created by P.D.
 Magnus.
 This version is based on the "Lorain County Remix" by Rob "Helpy Chalk" Loftis with material by Cathal Woods.
-This version was created by Adam Edwards and incorporates material based on introductory logic courses taught at the Lincoln College Accelerated Bridge to Education (ABE) program.
+This version was created by Adam Edwards and incorporates material based on introductory logic courses taught at the University of Illinois at Urbana Champaign and the Lincoln College Accelerated Bridge to Education (ABE) program.

 ## For Instructors